 |Accessories||SGR-1C *Case Sold Separately, not included!|

-This guitar comes with a classic compound radius that you can find on modern designs.
-Compound neck profiles don’t offer you a fixed radius amount across the neck, instead of the radius changes from 12″ to 16″ towards higher registers.
+This guitar comes with a classic compound radius that you can find in modern designs.
+Compound neck profiles don’t offer you a fixed radius amount across the neck, instead, the radius changes from 12″ to 16″ towards higher registers.
 So basically, you have a flatter feel on higher registers while you have a more round feel on lower registers.
+Advertisement - Please click these ads and support the website

 As for the pickups, the Blackjack SLS C-1 series actually come in different pickup configurations.
 This particular one featured in the article comes with a pair of Seymour Duncan Blackouts active pickups that operate with a 9V battery.
 Back in the day, we had both of these versions as well as a passive and satin black finish one.